 Psoas Release to help relieve back pain, SI join and hip pain (4 minutes)

 Stability for mobility.
 In my experience many injuries occur due to a lack of stability in an important area, which results in increased mobility in other areas.
 It is important to be stable in order to be mobile (in a strong, sustained way).
 This is true energetically, as well as physically.

-In four fifty minute sessions we explore different focuses:
+In four hour long sessions we explore different focuses:

 Session one: Building Awareness.
 How do you move through this world?

 Four areas of focus, and exploration of where you're strong, and where you can use a little bit of stability.